ss3sim/ss3sim/vignettes/ss3sim-vignette.md

 mixing of fish and truly random sampling of the population, the samples would be multinomial.
-However, in practice neither of these are true because the fish tend to aggregate by size and age, and it is difficult to take random samples \citep[e.g.][]{pennington2002}.
-This causes the data to have more variance than expected, i.e.\ be overdispersed, and the effective sample size is smaller \citep{hulson2012, maunder2011}.
-For example, if a multinomial likelihood is assumed for overdispersed data, the model puts too much weight on those data, at the cost of fitting other data less well \citep{maunder2011}.
-Analysts thus often ``tune'' their model to find a more appropriate sample size (called ``effective sample size'') that (hopefully) more accurately reflects the information in the composition data.
-In our case, we exactly control how the data are generated and specified in the EM -- providing a large amount of flexibility to the user.
+However, in practice neither of these are true because the fish tend to aggregate by size and age, and it is difficult to take random samples [e.g. @pennington2002].
+This causes the data to have more variance than expected, i.e.\ be overdispersed, and the effective sample size is smaller [@hulson2012; @maunder2011].
+For example, if a multinomial likelihood is assumed for overdispersed data, the model puts too much weight on those data, at the cost of fitting other data less well [@maunder2011].
+Analysts thus often "tune" their model to find a more appropriate sample size (called "effective sample size") that (hopefully) more accurately reflects the information in the composition data.
+In our case, we exactly control how the data are generated and specified in the EM — providing a large amount of flexibility to the user.
 What is optimal will depend on the questions addressed by a simulation and how the results are meant to be interpreted.
-We caution users to carefully consider how data are generated and fit in an
+We caution users to carefully consider how data are generated and fit in an ss3sim simulation.
-\pkg{ss3sim} simulation.

 Below we summarize the types of data currently incorporated into the package, how sampling is done, and how effective sample sizes are dealt with.

-\subsection{Indices of abundance}
+## Indices of abundance

-The function [\texttt{sample\_index}] facilitates generating relative indices of abundance (CPUE for fishery fleets).
+The function `sample_index` facilitates generating relative indices of abundance (CPUE for fishery fleets).
 It samples from the biomass trends for the different fleets to simulate the collection of CPUE and survey index data.
 The user can specify which fleets are sampled in which years and with what amount of noise.
-Different fleets will ``see'' different biomass trends due to differences in selectivity, so each index is associated with the same fleet between the OM and EM.
+Different fleets will "see" different biomass trends due to differences in selectivity, so each index is associated with the same fleet between the OM and EM.
 Since $q=1$ for the OM, the indices are actually absolute indices of (spawning) biomass.

 In practice, sampling from the abundance indices is relatively straightforward.
-The OM \texttt{.dat} file contains the annual biomass values for each fleet, and the \texttt{sample\_index} function uses these true values as the mean of a distribution.
+The OM `.dat` file contains the annual biomass values for each fleet, and the `sample_index` function uses these true values as the mean of a distribution.
 The function uses a bias-corrected log-normal distribution with expected values given by the OM biomass and a user-provided standard deviation term that controls the level